Financial Terms Glossary

 Fiduciary:

 A person who holds a legal or ethical relationship of trust with their clients and is required to act in the client’s best interest at all times.
-At One Day In July, all financial advisors are fiduciaries.
+At One Day In July, we are fiduciaries on all accounts for all clients.

 Liquidity: